licarpen/aws-developer/README.md

 * When you connect your Lambda function to a VPC, the function loses its default internet access.
 If you require external internet access for your function, make sure that your security group allows outbound connections and that your VPC has a NAT gateway.

+* **no scheduling feature of Lambda!
+Integrate with CloudWatch Events to schedule based on rule**

 ### Lambda Functions